 Don’t just fill your freezer with ready meals and ice cream.
 There are loads of surprising foods you can freeze to help you avoid food waste and save some cash.

-As I wrote the other week, a freezer is a great helper in saving money.
+As I wrote earlier in the year, a freezer is a great helper in saving money.
 You can stock up on reduced grub and avoid food waste but putting away your leftovers and unused ingredients before they spoil.

 Now, I’m sure you’ve all got a loaf of bread, some chicken breasts and some ice cream in your freezer, but there’s much, much more you can store there.